mbarkhau/sbk/READMEv2.md

 ### SSS: Choice of Galois Field

 There is more to the story of course.
-My understanding is that the preceding scheme (which uses the traditional cartesian plane) does not offer complete information security.
+My understanding is that the preceding scheme (which uses the traditional Cartesian plane) does not offer complete information security.
 Some information about the secret is leaked with each `share` and while an attacker who knows fewer points than the `threshold` may not be able to instantly determine the secret, they could at least derive some information to reduce their search space.
 I'm taking the cryptographer/mathematicians by their word that the solution is to use [finite field arithmetic][href_wiki_galois_field].

-Rather than calculating inside the cartesian plane, we use either `GF(p)` (`p` being a prime number) or `GF(p**n)` (`p**n` being a power of a prime number, typically `GF(2**8) == GF(256)`.
+Rather than calculating inside the Cartesian plane, we use either `GF(p)` (`p` being a prime number) or `GF(p**n)` (`p**n` being a power of a prime number, typically `GF(2**8) == GF(256)`.
 In a previous iteration of SBK, `GF(p)` was used, with a value for `p` (chosen from [oeis.org/A014234][href_oeis_a014234]) that corresponds to the level of entropy of the `brainkey`.
 For the default secret length of 20 byte/160 bit this would have been `GF(2**160 - 47) == GF(1461501637330902918203684832716283019655932542929)`.
 As you can see, this is a very large number, which is why this approach typically isn't used.

 In principle it would have been fine[^fnote_gfp_bignum] for SBK to use `GF(p)`, but since other implementations typically use `GF(256)` and innovation in cryptography is usually not a good thing, this is what SBK now also uses.
 The specific field used by SBK has been broadly studied already, which should make validation easier, even though the requirement for polynomial division makes arithmetic a bit harder to follow.
 The specific field uses the Rijndael irreducible polynomial `x**8 + x**4 + x**3 + x + 1`, which is the same as [SLIP0039][href_wiki_slip0039_sss] and (perhaps more importantly) [AES/Rijndael][href_doi_org_rijndael][^fnote_gf_rijndeal_validation].